 In Arizona, FE Exam applicants must have a 4-year engineering degree or 4 years of documented work experience in the field.

-While many FE Exam Prep class participants have been UA College of Engineering students or recent graduates, those with non-U.S. engineering degrees or work experience are also welcome in the class.
+While many FE Exam Prep class participants have been University of Arizona College of Engineering students or recent graduates, those with non-U.S. engineering degrees or work experience are also welcome in the class.

 In fact, one of the reasons Bill created the FE class was to help refugees and immigrants who were engineers in their home countries get re-certified as engineers in the U.S.

 When he saw experienced engineering professionals unable to work as engineers after immigrating here, he wanted to help:

 "It just breaks my heart sometimes...all the brains of a good engineer and they're pushing carts at Walmart.
 All that technical knowledge and experience is just being lost."